 Alison's award-winning photography is sold in galleries, shops, art shows and on this website.
 (Click here for a full list of stores that carry Alison Meyer Photography.)

-Her prints are displayed in private and public collections around the world, including in US Congressional offices and in homes and work places on six continents.
+Her prints are displayed in private and public collections around the world; in public installations and in homes and work places on six continents.

 Alison's photographs have appeared in numerous magazine and books including her own books, "Palouse Perspective" Book and "The Palouse ~ A Favorite Place", the book "Messages From Idaho" and the publications Uniquely Palouse, Washington State Magazine, Palouse Journal, Appaloosa Journal, and Atlantic Monthly Magazine.

 Alison’s photos also have been printed in calendars, including her own Palouse calendar since 2004, and in many newspaper articles, commercial displays and advertisements.